-Should I remind you of our hero sodalists?
-I don't want to mention them all by name so as not to do an injustice to anyone.
-Of course, our deceased from the ranks of the Sisters are also meant here.
-They are all with us today; it is their work that has developed.
-And if ever hymns of thanksgiving rise up to heaven, we don't want to forget to whom they are addressed.
-Did not our hero sodalists and our deceased Sisters give their lives for our common work with boundless, selfless loyalty?
+Did not our hero sodalists, and our deceased Sisters, give their lives for our common work with boundless, selfless loyalty?
 Did not many of them soak Schoenstatt's ground with their blood?
-Many now reap the benefit of their holy lives and the selfless oblation of their deaths.

-Our departed work on through their heroic example; they work on because they embodied, sometimes in an heroic way, what we see today as a great idea in the heavens of our lives.
-We hope to God, and admit with great gratitude, that they work on through their intercession, through praying for us together with the Mother Thrice Admirable of Schoenstatt.
-Yes, the hymns of thanksgiving have to rise to a crescendo far more than they have done until now.
+And many reap the benefit of their holy lives and the selfless oblation of their deaths.
+They work on, our departed, they work on through their heroic example, they work on because they embodied, sometimes in an heroic way, what we see today as a great ideal in the heavens of our lives.
+And we hope to God and admit with great gratitude that they work on through their intercession, through praying for us together with the Mother Thrice Admirable of Schoenstatt.
+Yes, the hymns of thanksgiving should therefore rise to a crescendo, far more than they have done until now.